nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    2. Repeat the same test cases as 1.2 and 1.3.<br>
       Expected: No reservation is added.
 Error message shown, telling users to set tables before use.

+### Listing customers/employees/suppliers/reservations

+1. Switching the view to display the customer/employee/supplier/reservation list.
+   1. Test case: `listC` / `listE` / `listS` / `listR` <br>
+         Expected: List of all customers/employees/suppliers/reservations will be displayed.
+Success message `Switched to X View` will be displayed(X corresponding to the specific `list` command used).
+   2. Test case: `lisC` / `leestE` / ... <br>
+      Expected: Any form of misspelling will result in no changes to the current view.
+Error message `Unknown command` will be displayed.

 ### Deleting a customer/employee/supplier/reservation

 1. Deleting a customer/employee/supplier/reservation while all customers/employees/suppliers/reservation are being shown.